The Well-tempered Clavier

 Book II sound examples

-As explained above, D’Alambert-Rousseau temperament rated equivalent to H.A.
-Kellner’s BACH.
+As explained above, D'Alambert-Rousseau temperament was found to be equivalent to H.A.
+Kellner's BACH.

 Standard